TMEM16F activation by Ca2+ triggers plasma membrane expansion and directs PD-1 trafficking

 Authors: Christopher Bricogne, Michael Fine, Pedro M. Pereira, Julia Sung, Maha Tijani, Youxue Wang, Ricardo Henriques, Mary K. Collins, Donald W. Hilgemann

-Paper published in Scientific Reports, January 2019
+Paper published in Scientific reports, January 2019

 Publisher: Nature Publishing Group UK London